-- > On October 19, 2017, the Company announced the closing of a private placement for gross proceeds of approximately \$3.91 million. - On September 27, 2017, the Company announced that the U.S. Food and Drug Administration ("FDA") has approved an amendment to the U.S. Phase I study, protocol LDOS001, that will accelerate the dose escalation phase of the study.
-In order to maximize the number of patients receiving a potentially active dose of L-DOS47, the study will implement an accelerated dose design up to 6μg/kg followed by a standard 3+3 design for the final two dosing cohorts, 9 and 12 μg/kg, respectively. - On September 1, 2017, the Company's wholly-owned Polish subsidiary was legally transformed from an Sp. z o.o to an S.A. company. - > On August 31, 2017, the Company announced the closing of a private placement for gross proceeds of approximately \$1.31 million. - On August 22, 2017, the Company announced the publication of a peered-reviewed V-DOS47 manuscript in "Frontiers in Immunology" journal.
+- On December 12, 2017, at the Company's annual and special meeting of shareholders, Messrs.
+Sylwester Cacek, Slawomir Majewski, Marek Orlowski, Heman Chao were elected to the Board by shareholders.
+In addition, the Company announced the approval by shareholders to reduce the number of board seats to four. - On December 1, 2018, the Company announced the resignation of the Company's Chief Operating Officer. - > On October 19, 2017, the Company announced the closing of a private placement for gross proceeds of approximately \$3.91 million. - On September 27, 2017, the Company announced that the U.S. Food and Drug Administration ("FDA") has approved an amendment to the U.S. Phase I study, protocol LDOS001, that will accelerate the dose escalation phase of the study.
+In order to maximize the number of patients receiving a potentially active dose of L-DOS47, the study will implement an accelerated dose design up to 6μg/kg followed by a standard 3+3 design for the final two dosing cohorts, 9 and 12 μg/kg, respectively. - > On September 1, 2017, the Company's wholly-owned Polish subsidiary was legally transformed from an Sp. z o.o to an S.A. company. - > On August 31, 2017, the Company announced the closing of a private placement for gross proceeds of approximately \$1.31 million. - On August 22, 2017, the Company announced the publication of a peered-reviewed V-DOS47 manuscript in "Frontiers in Immunology" journal.
 The article, entitled "Development and Characterization of a Camelid Single Domain Antibody-Urease Conjugate That Targets Vascular Endothelial Growth Factor Receptor 2", describes the design and construction of V-DOS47 for breast cancer and other potential indications.